emacsmirror/gptel-aibo/README.md

 root of the current working buffer.
 If a buffer is not part of a project, only modifications to itself can be executed.
-3. Modifications and creations are saved immediately after they are applied, and an additional confirmation is required for deletion.
-While some changes can be reverted using Emacs’ undo system, it’s best to place your project under version control to ensure safety and recoverability.
+3. Modifications and creations are saved immediately after they are applied, with an additional confirmation required for deletion.
+While some changes can be reverted using Emacs’ undo system, it’s best to place your project under version control to enhance safety and recoverability.